-Inventories are stated at the average price value which is contrary to the requirements of IAS 2, stating that Inventory should be reported at the lower of cost and net realizable value.
+Inventories are stated at the average price value which is contrary to the requirements of PAS CENERAL 2, stating that Inventory should be reported at the lower of cost and are contrary to the requirements of PAS CENERAL 2.
+2, stating that Inventory should be reported at the lower of cost and net realizable value value which is contrary to the requirements of PAS and consumable stores are determined.
 Cost of raw materials and consumable stores are determined by the weighted average cost method.
 Cost of finished goods and work in progress are valued at direct raw material cost and include a portion of manufacturing overhead expenses, determined on a weighted average basis.
 Net realizable value represents the estimated selling price in the ordinary course of business, less estimated costs of completion and costs to be incurred in marketing, selling and distribution.

-SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. SIGNIFICANT ACCOUNTING POLICIES (Continued)